fedegiaj/fedegiaj/README.md

 ### Hi there 👋

-I'm an Italian computer science student, which is currently studying in Amsterdam at the Vrije Universiteit.
+I'm currently studying computer science in Amsterdam!